pyratebeard/pyratebeard.github.io/_posts/2016-10-11-hello-world.md

 If you're lucky enough I may write some posts about comics and other non tech related subjects, but let's not get ahead of ourselves.

 I hope you enjoy some, if not all of the writings I will post.
-Feel free to send me critique on [twitter](https://twitter.com/pyratebeard){:target="_blank"}.
+Feel free to send me critique on [twitter](https://twitter.com/pyratebeard){:target="_blank" rel="noopener noreferrer"}.

 Until next time...